SESARLab/mfh-dl-performace-testing/thesis.md

 - A MySQL 8.2 instance to persists Metastore's metadata

 During the test execution of queries involving a big data set, I encountered various timeouts and `java.lang.OutOfMemoryError: Java heap space` errors caused by the default Hive's heap size of 1024 MiB.
-After some research and various attempts, I increased the maximum heap size of the Hive Server to 4096 MiB.
-I also configured the Hive CLI JVM heap size to 8192 MiB.
+After some research and various attempts, I increased the maximum heap size of the Hive Server to 4096 MiB; I also configured the Hive CLI JVM heap size to 8192 MiB.

 #### Apache Druid provisioning

 I configured Apache Druid to run as a clustered deployment and consists of the following servers:

-- A Coordinator, responsible for handling the metadata and coordination of the various processes of the cluster
+- A Coordinator
-- A Broker that receives and forwards queries to the data servers
+- A Broker
-- A Router that acts as an API gateway, receives queries from external clients  and routes them to the Broker
+- A Router
-- An Historical server, that handles the data storage and runs queries on historical, segmented data
+- An Historical server
-- A MiddleManager, that handles ingestion of new data into the cluster
+- A MiddleManager

 As previously mentioned, Apache Druid can ingest batch data natively or by loading data files from a Hadoop cluster.
 One of the requirements of MIND Foods HUB Data Lake is to take advantage of the Hadoop infrastructure already in place.
-To adhere to this requirement, I configured the Druid cluster to work with HDFS using [druid-hdfs-storage extensions](https://druid.apache.org/docs/latest/development/extensions-core/hdfs.html); Instead of using a local mount, Apache Druid directly used HDFS to store data segments.
+To adhere to this requirement, I configured the Druid cluster to work with HDFS using druid-hdfs-storage extensions; Instead of using a local mount, Apache Druid directly uses HDFS to store data segments.
 Integrating Druid with HDSF allows a user to ingest data formerly present on HDFS and exploit its essential peculiarity in terms of distributed storage, scalability, fault tolerance, and integration with the other MIND Foods HUB Data Lake components.
 The choice to use HDFS for batch data ingestion has a few drawbacks: the architecture is more complex since Apache Druids depend on an external Hadoop cluster and, more important, the waive to streaming ingestion mode, which enables users to perform real-time analytics on data.

-### 2.2 Data generation
+### 4.2 Data generation

 To test both Druid and Hive, I generated 50 million rows (approximately 15 GB) of random, synthetic test data that can be downloaded from: